KevinVHoutte/Microservices-Workshop/README.md

 * Does one service changes data more often than another?

 ### Exercise
-Research and define the bounded context inside this project and write down why you would split it into different services.
+Research and define the bounded context inside this project.
-When defined, check with your coach before you continue.
-Now that we defined our bounded context, we can create for each bounded context a Spring Boot project.
+If you defined your domain, extract it from the monolith and create a new project with the help of these steps

 * Go to [Spring Initializr](https://start.spring.io/)
-* You can reference to the dependencies of this project for adding it to the new Spring Boot project.
+* Name it to your domain name
 * Generate the project and unzip
-* Place the folder in your local git folder and open with Intellij
+* Copy the downloaded folder & paste it in our project besides the monolith project

+### End Result
+Now you should have three project folder structure: monolith, rental and movie
+|Workshop-microservices
+|
+|-monolith
+|-rental
+|-movie

 ## Strategy 2: Each service has its own database
 To have your own database for each service enables developers to use the type of database that is best suited for the service's needs.